-NOTE To run as a daemon, append -d to the end of the execute command
+NOTE To run as a daemon, append -d to the end of the execute command.
+Append -t to stop the daemon.

 Managing the Mobile Device dServer

 Once you install and start the mobile Mobile Device dServer, you can manage the dServer from the Linux system on which it is installed.